 There are a few things to keep in mind when comparing Medigap plans.

-First, keep in mind that Medigap coverage is standardized, which means a plan of any given letter will offer the exact same coverage as another plan by the same letter, no matter where they were purchased.
+First, keep in mind that Medigap coverage is standardized, which means a plan of any given letter will offer the same coverage as another plan by the same letter, no matter where they were purchased.

 So for example, Medigap Plan N in New York will offer the same standardized benefits as Plan N in California.